 Studio Ghibli veteran discusses preference for kawaii girls and not a good story

-Studio Ghibli president Toshio Suzuki recently sat down with screenwriter Gen Urobuchi and filmmaker Mamoru Oshii to discuss the changing nature of the anime industry in recent years.
-They point out that current anime focuses more on characters than story.
+Studio Ghibli president Toshio Suzuki recently participated in an interview with screenwriter Gen Urobuchi and filmmaker Mamoru Oshii to discuss the changes in the anime industry in recent years.
+In the interview, they pointed out that current anime focus more on characters than on story.

 Studio Ghibli veteran discusses preference for kawaii girls and not a good story